fisagor/intro_causal_inference/README.md

 In this context, we will discuss why and how questions ?? causal inference methods. an overall understanding of the topic, which, I hope, will help you to find out how attendants can utilise causal inference methods in their fields.

 ### iii. course plan
 The meetings will be held online, via zoom.
 Discussions will be primarily in Turkish.
 However, since all the material is in English, fluency in both languages is required.
 I will provide the readings on a weekly basis.
-I also plan to record the meetings for those missing any week.
+There will be some weekly assignments

 ### iv. course schedule